SpenceKonde/megaTinyCore/README.md

 When a single number is used to refer to a pin - in the documentation, or in your code - it is always the "Arduino pin number".
 These are the pin numbers shown in orange (for pins capable of analogRead()) and blue (for pins that are not) on the pinout charts.
 All of the other ways of referring to pins are #defined to the corresponding Arduino pin number.

 ### An and PIN_An constants
 The core also provides An and PIN_An constants (where n is a number from 0 to 11).
 As with the official core, PIN_An is defined as the digital pin number of the pin shared with analog channel n These refer to the ADC0 *channel* numbers.
 This naming system is similar to what was used on many classic AVR cores **but here, they are just #defined as the corresponding Arduino pin number**.
-If you need to get the analog channel number on a digital pin, use the `digitalPinToAnalogInput(pin)` macro.
-The An numbers are not shown on the pinout charts - just use the digital pin numbers.
-The mapping of analog channels to pins is shown in the the datasheet under the I/O Multiplexing Considerations chapter, and reproduced in the [advanced ADC features page](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/extras/ADCFreerunAndMore.md).
-Note that channel A0 is on the UPDI/Reset pin - however, even when configured as UPDI, it can be used as a digital input, and as an analog input on the 0 and 1-series. as long as the signals it can be exposed to do not look like the UPDI enable sequence.
+If you need to get the analog channel number on a digital pin, use the `digitalPinToAnalogInput(pin)` macro - but you only need that if you're writing an advanced ADC library.

 ## megaTinyCore and tinyAVR 0/1/2-series Features
 These parts (well, the 1/2-series at least - the 0-series is more of a budget option) provide an excellent toolbox of versatile and powerful peripherals; the top-end ones are on a par with or better than classic megaAVR parts - for a tinyAVR price.
 One of the guiding principles of the design of megaTinyCore, as with my other cores, is to allow the supported parts to reach their full potential - or as close to that as possible within the limitations of Arduino.
 This (very large) section covers the features of these parts and how they are exposed by megaTinyCore, as well as features of the core itself.
 This (very large) section attempts to cover each of the feature areas.
 Do try to find the feature you are working with if you're trying to use some chip feature and having trouble!